elf4j/elf4j-engine/README.md

    2023-04-03T18:16:40.771-05:00 DEBUG Main - Not a practical example but now the severity level is DEBUG
    ```
-   The output is asynchronous and won't block your application's normal workflow.
+   The output is always asynchronous and won't block the application's normal workflow.
 4. The output format patterns can be configured by using a Properties file named `elf4j.properties`, placed in the root
    of the classpath.